umbraco/UmbracoDocs/Add-ons/UmbracoForms/Editor/Defining-and-Attaching-Prevaluesources/index.md

 Prevalue sources can be hooked to fields that use a list fieldtype (radiobuttonlist, checkboxlist, dropdownlist).
 Making it possible to retrieve a list of items from a certain source.

 ##Setting up a prevalue sources
-Prevalue sources can be managed in the corresponding part of the Contour section
+Prevalue sources can be managed in the corresponding part of the Umbraco Forms section

 ![Prevalue source tree](prevaluesourcetree.png)